oaripay/ebsi-core-services/README.md

 # Trusted Apps Registry Smart Contract

-> Smart Contract to store the trusted Administrators
+> Smart Contract to store the trusted Applications

 ## Table of Contents